querkmachine/FSFrontEndDocs/concepts/performance.md

 Our Gulp boilerplate includes `gulp-imagemin` by default, which will losslessly compress UI images that are included in the project.
 Unfortunately, this doesn't apply to content managed media, that's for the back-enders and the clients to sort out.

 For UI imagery we prefer to use SVGs.
 CSS-Tricks has [a whole article explaining their benefits over icon fonts](https://css-tricks.com/icon-fonts-vs-svg/).

+## Bundling

+The switchover to HTTP/2 makes bundling of styles and scripts unnecessary, and while [browser adoption of HTTP/2](http://caniuse.com/#feat=http2) is fairly significant, [for many hosting companies](http://isthewebhttp2yet.com/measurements/adoption.html) it's not.
+HTTP/2 is also limited in that many browsers only support it over TLS (making HTTPS a requirement).

+Because of the limited adoption and use cases <mark>we are still actively bundling assets</mark> together.
+When adoption and feasibility picks up, then we'll probably make the switch.